 Injuries are a common factor in tennis players.
 These are specific preventions that a player can take to avoid injuries and keep the body in good condition.

 As a former junior and professional tennis player, I got used to hearing the word “stretch!” all the time from my coaches and parents.
-I don’t think that young players seem to understand the importance of it.
+I don’t think that young players seem to understand its importance.
 Stretching is not something people do to act professionally; it’s something that’s necessary for the muscles in the body.
 Muscles get tight—especially after several days of tough practice or long matches.
 Stretching avoids tight muscles, maintains flexibility, and prevents common muscle injuries.

 Another one of my favorites, and this is something I tell my students a lot!
-Is “make sure you ice if you have some pain” Icing reduces inflammation; it’s just that simple.
-Players who are lazy to ice when they have pain end up having to miss a lot of practices due to injuries.
+“Make sure you ice if you have some pain.”
+Icing reduces inflammation; it’s just that simple.
+Players who are too lazy to ice when they have pain end up having to miss a lot of practice due to injuries.
 It’s also important to know that the body is not a machine, and when we are having long and challenging weeks of training, it’s always good to go to the trainer and get a massage.
 Don’t let the muscles get so tight that they contract.
 Take care of yourself.

 Consequently, eating properly before practices and tournaments is key to a good performance.
 Tennis players burn a considerable number of calories that require a diet high in carbohydrates to stay on the court for long periods.
 Don’t let your body get to the point where it’s starving.
 Eat a snack during practice, and make sure you keep drinking enough water.
-The first symptom of young players having headaches and lack of energy it’s due to dehydration.
+The first symptom of young players is headaches, and lack of energy is dehydration.
 Don’t let it get to that point.
 Drink water on and off the court.

-Lastly on injury prevention is, strengthening.
+Lastly, injury prevention is strengthening.
 Tennis is getting more and more demanding with time.
 Successful players are in phenomenal shape.
 They strengthen and get their body ready to reach their maximum potential.
 But, are you doing enough fitness?
 It’s not enough just to hit the tennis ball.
-In fact, it’s more beneficial to train fewer hours on court and have an excellent fitness session almost every day.
-Professional players spend more time doing fitness and getting stronger during pre-season time than on the actual court.
+In fact, it’s more beneficial to train fewer hours on the court and have an excellent fitness session almost every day.
+Professional players spend more time on fitness and getting stronger during pre-season than on the actual court.

 Last but not least, tennis players are not machines, and they do need to rest.
 More is not always better.
 Most injuries come from over-training and overdoing it.
 Players who train seven days a week in a full-time schedule are “NOT” more successful than players who train five and half days with rest in between.
 In fact, the second kind of players end up training a lot more effectively because their bodies have a chance to recover.
 Sleeping well and resting enough is critical for good performance.

-You thought tennis was just about hitting the tennis ball around?
+Did you think tennis was just about hitting the tennis ball around?
 There is a lot more to it that people don’t see.
-Professional players devote their whole lives to keeping their bodies and mind in optimal condition.
+Professional players devote their whole lives to keeping their bodies and minds in optimal condition.
 Will you do what it takes?

 by Former Professional and tennis coach Gabriela Paz